Poundcake (song)

-"Poundcake" is a Van Halen song and the opening track on their 1991 album For Unlawful Carnal Knowledge.
+"Poundcake" is a song by American rock band Van Halen, included as the opening track on their ninth studio album, For Unlawful Carnal Knowledge.
 "Poundcake" was the first song to be released as a single from the album, reaching number one on the US Billboard Album Rock Tracks chart and number 74 on the UK Singles Chart.

-The CD Single provides an 'interview with Van Halen' which begins with hearing Eddie say, "Hey, this is Eddie Van Halen...".
+The CD single provides an 'interview with Van Halen' which begins with hearing Eddie say, "Hey, this is Eddie Van Halen...".
 In addition, "Poundcake" begins immediately with the drill and omits the sound of Edward plugging his guitar cable into the amplifier.

 Composition

 Eddie Van Halen recalls that the song did not earn much of a reaction until producer Andy Johns suggested that he play the rhythm tracks with a 12-string guitar.
 Afterwards the band helped the composition of the song over the two electric 12-strings doubled beneath Eddie's usual dirty guitar.
 Regarding the guitar solo, Eddie said that "The solo goes four bars, another four bars, then two bars.
-Al kept insisting that it wasn’t finished.
+Al kept insisting that it wasn't finished.
 He likes to count, and I never do.
-I’m strictly feel.
-I’m always screwing around with time, because I never count.”
+I'm strictly feel.
+I'm always screwing around with time, because I never count."
+The solo also includes a handful of chords played relatively quietly in the background on keyboards, in the very middle of the solo.

 The song is in the key of E major, with the guitar solo in the key of F♯ minor, having a moderate rock common time tempo of 108 beats per minute.

 Power drill

-The song features Eddie Van Halen using the sound of a Makita 6012HD power drill in the introduction and during the guitar solo.
-According to Eddie, a guitar technician was operating one of these drills at 5150 Studios while he was playing, and the sound captured was akin to "kick starting your engine".
+The song features Eddie Van Halen using a Makita 6012HD power drill in the introduction and during the guitar solo.
+According to Eddie, a guitar technician was operating one of the drills at 5150 Studios while he was playing, and the sound captured was akin to "kick starting your engine".
 Subsequently, Eddie painted a drill with the Frankenstrat stripes to use during concerts.